samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

-The reports suggest these fascinating fragments of the story the UFO observational data is telling about the UFO phenomenon:
+The reports suggest following fascinating fragments of the story the UFO observational data is telling about the UFO phenomenon:

 *It is about a moving, bright object or objects in the sky with distinct light